mkrishan/SignalJAX/README.md

 predictive coding, target propagation, VMP, EP, or natural-gradient methods.
 Loopy, nonconvex, nonsmooth, and inconsistent problems require their own convergence and stability analysis.

-No implementation from the separately supplied projection-training work is incorporated.
-Its unit-step Euclidean residual behavior is represented only by the standard mathematical corollary `x - (x - P_C(x)) = P_C(x)`.

 The code is internally modular.
-Future Modula or Modular/MAX integrations can implement the same operator/readout interfaces without changing the scientific claim registry.
+Future Modular/MAX integrations can implement the same operator/readout interfaces without changing the scientific claim registry.

 ## License